PlayerYK/ProxyToggle/readme.md

 # Proxy Toggle: Simple System Proxy Switcher

-Proxy Toggle is a straightforward Chrome extension that allows you to switch between your system proxy and a direct internet connection with a single click.
+Proxy Toggle is a straightforward Browser extension that allows you to switch between your system proxy and a direct internet connection with a single click.

 ## Key Features